pauldambra/pauldambra.github.io/_posts/2015-02-01-fun-with-structs.md

 #### 1) Don't do anything

-Maybe just leave it as structs and use variable names and some method & class extractiion refactorings to make what is happening clearer instead of leaning on the types to do that.
+Maybe leave it as structs and use variable names and some method & class extractiion refactorings to make what is happening clearer instead of leaning on the types to do that.

 This would be fine.
 My feeling is that the code in question leads itself to errors because it has multiple things with the same type but different semantics being used close together.
 It feels like it will be easier to introduce bugs as it is - but we should always be careful so this is an option.